Ssimoes48/MARS-Web-Scraping/README.md

 ## Mars Hemispheres

+To find images of the hemispheres of Mars, I needed to add a lot of `.click ` to my code.
+Once I was able to scrape one Image name and image url, I then added the code to a `for loop` .
+This way I only needed to code the process one time, and then the `for loop` would run through it for each image.

+I created a `list` which contains `dictionaries` of the image name and url to the image.

 ![Mars Hems JN](Images/jn_hem_code.PNG)

+The final code in the `Visual Studio` scrape looked the same.

 ![Mars Hems VS](Images/vs_hem_code.PNG)

+To view this nicely on the website, I created the images and titles as `cards` using `bootstrap` formatting.

 ![Mars Hems Web](Images/mars_hem.PNG)

 ## Scrape Summary

+At the end of all of my scrape queries, I used `browser.quit` to stop running my Chrome browser I started in the initial set up.

 ![Brower quit JN](Images/jn_quit_code.PNG)

 ![Brower quit VS](Images/vs_quit_code.PNG)

+To organize my data in a way to easily call to my `flask` , I added all of my results to a master dictionary.

 ![Dictionary JN](Images/jn_dict_code.PNG)